 The first Librarian was Mrs. L. L. Fuller.

 There have been eleven Librarians: Miss Mary Montgomery, Mrs. Frank Fancher, Miss Lydia Bignall, Miss Florence Marsh, Mrs. Myrtle Johnson, Mrs. Marie Marcante, June Meyer and Gloria Votava, Jan Ambrose

 The present Librarian is Heide Trettenero.

 The Marseilles Public Library operates under the state library laws which authorize the Mayor to appoint a Board of nine Directors.
-Our current Board of Directors: Dee Crawshaw, President; Lori Williamson, Secretary; Jeff Owens, Treasurer; and Trustees Janice Brozovich, Jackie Hanlon, Susan Roush, Gene Carlson and Jeri Brown (12/14/2021).
+Our current Board of Directors: Dee Crawshaw, President; Lori Williamson, Secretary; Jeff Owens, Treasurer; and Trustees Janice Brozovich, Susan Roush, Gene Carlson and Jeri Brown (12/14/2021).

 The Marseilles Public Library is a member of the Reaching Across Illinois Library System ( RAILS ).